Elizabeth Eggleston

 Eggleston was born in Armadale, Melbourne to Sir Richard Moulton Eggleston, a barrister and later judge who became chancellor of Monash University and Isabel Marjorie, a mathematics teacher.

-Eggleston died in East Melbourne where her Indigenous Australian friends sang at her memorial service.
+Eggleston died in East Melbourne in 1976.
+Her memorial service was attended by members of the Indigenous community.
 She is buried in Brighton Cemetery.

 Education

 Eggleston attended the Presbyterian Ladies' College and Tintern Church of England Girls' Grammar School.

 In 1956, Eggleston graduated with an LL.B degree from the University of Melbourne with second-class honors (division B).
 In 1958 she graduated with an LL.M. degree from the University of California at Berkeley, and in 1964 she finished an arts degree at the University of Melbourne.
 In 1964 she became the first doctoral candidate in the faculty of law at Monash University, from which she obtained her Ph.D. in 1970; she wrote her thesis on Aborigines and the administration of justice.

 During her studies, Eggleston was an active member of the Australian Student Christian Movement, Students' Representative Council, legal-aid volunteer and worked for the legal journal, Res Judicatae.